 Few publishers have a clear correlation between the subscription price and the number of APC-funded papers in a journal (the double-dipping problem).
 I.e. the subscription price should go down when the number of APC-funded papers increases.
 This is beginning to improve, but it´s still the main reason most APC funds don’t support publishing in hybrid journals.

 In short, we try to make as much as possible to support a transition towards OA with the limited amount of resources we have.

-Hybrid publishing is becoming well covered by the several national publisher agreements that Lund University take part in.
+Hybrid publishing is becoming well covered by the several national publisher agreements that Lund University takes part in.

-For questions about the publishing process, bibliometrics, research data, open access, please contact:
+For questions about the publishing process, bibliometrics, research data, open access, please contact your faculty library or

 publicera [at] lub [dot] lu [dot] se